De Tomaso: Maserati

 With the assistance of the Italian government, De Tomaso took over Maserati in 1976 after its owner, Citroën, declared that it would no longer support the loss-making company.
 The first Maserati De Tomaso introduced, the Kyalami, was a Longchamp redesigned by Frua, with the Ford engine replaced by Maserati's own 4.2-litre V8.
 The Kyalami remained in production until 1983, when it was superseded by the Biturbo, introduced two years earlier.
 Other cars Introduced under the De Tomaso ownership included the Quattroporte III/Royale and IV, the Barchetta, the Ghibli and the Shamal.
 All of the latter cars other than the Quattroporte III were based on the Biturbo while the Quattroporte was based on the Kyalami platform.
 De Tomaso introduced this concept of platform sharing to save development costs on new models.
 In 1993, De Tomaso sold Maserati to Fiat S.p.A. due to slumping sales and low profitability.

 Innocenti

-In 1976, Innocenti passed to Alejandro de Tomaso and was reorganised by the De Tomaso Group under the name Nuova Innocenti.
+In 1976 Innocenti passed to Alejandro de Tomaso and was reorganised by the De Tomaso Group under the name Nuova Innocenti.

 From 1976 to 1987 the top of the range Innocenti was the Innocenti Mini de Tomaso, a sport version of the Innocenti Mini developed by De Tomaso, initially equipped with the BLMC 1275 cc engine, and from 1982 to 1987 with a 1.0-litre 3-cylinder turbocharged Daihatsu engine.

-De Tomaso sold Innocenti to Fiat in 1993.
+De Tomaso sold Innocenti to Fiat S.p.A. in 1993.